Are You Ready for New FDA FSMA (Food Safety Modernization Act) Audit?

 Why Should Attend

-Processors or manufacturers registered with FDA and those that typically have annual audit by federal investigators or state inspectors on behalf of FDA would benefit from these learning's and can utilize this information to better prepare for new FSMA targeted assessments.
+Processors or manufacturers registered with FDA and those that typically have an annual audit by federal investigators or state inspectors on behalf of FDA would benefit from these learning's and can utilize this information to better prepare for new FSMA targeted assessments.

 - Speaker: GINA REO